Joe Biden Tweets Video Knocking Donald Trump For Squandering A Growing Economy

-Joe Biden took to his Twitter page Wednesday morning to attack president Donald Trump for what he considers mismanagement of the U.S. economy.
-The presumptive Democratic presidential nominee shared a video with his followers and claimed Trump inherited a growing economy from the Obama administration but that the incumbent president “squandered it.”
+Joe Biden took to his Twitter page Wednesday morning to attack Donald Trump for what he considers mismanagement of the U.S. economy.
+The presumptive Democratic presidential nominee shared a video with his followers and claimed Trump inherited a financially prosperous nation from the Obama administration but that the incumbent president “squandered it.”
 As The Inquisitr previously reported, the president has been active himself on Twitter this week, sharing an altered Time cover to his page on Tuesday evening.

 The video is made up of several other clips spliced together showing Trump boasting about his economic achievements.
-He called Obama’s economy “lousy,” and in another clip claimed that he built the greatest economy in world history.
+He called Obama’s administration “lousy,” when it came to the country’s money matters, and in another clip claimed that he built the greatest one in world history.

-“It is incredible when you see, the economy would have been so bad had I not gotten elected,” he said.

 As Trump made these statements, a graph showing the country’s GDP per capita was added to the screen on top of him.
 The U.S. Bureau of Economic Analysis was cited as the data source.